Understanding and managing your leads

 Adding lead notes and scores

-You can add notes and scores to any participant's profile—whether they’re already a contact or not.
+You can add notes and scores to any participant profile—whether they’re already a contact or still a lead.
+This helps your team prepare for follow-ups and share insights internally.

 -